 Some versions of this already under development in Bloomington and could be scaled up.
 For example, Chris Myers, CEO of the Area 10 Agency on Aging, said the agency is working to develop a "loaner kit" program, in which hotspots and devices can be dropped off with individuals to use for an appointment or other need, and then picked up and distributed to another individual.
 Tina Peterson, president and CEO of the Community Foundation of Bloomington and Monroe County, and CEO of Regional Opportunity Initiatives, Inc., also recommended implementing this model.
 Rick Dietz noted that the City's ITS department provides used computers to IU's ServeIT organization which places them in local not for profit organizations.
-And Dan Calarco, chief of staff to the Vice President for Information Technology and CIO at Indiana University, mentioned that IU has an existing program for lending hotspots (also called Mi-Fi devices) to IU students and that this could fairly easily be expanded because the relevant contracts and processes are already in place.
+And Dan Calarco, chief of staff to the Vice President for Information Technology and CIO at Indiana University, mentioned that this could fairly easily be expanded because the relevant contracts and processes are already in place.